King edward vi maths class 2018

 Examinations

-Each 11+ and 13+ candidate is tested in two areas: English and Mathematics.
+Each candidate for Year 7 and Year 9 entry is tested in two areas: English and Mathematics.
 No special preparation is expected or required for the tests and past papers are not published for tests at any level.
-Click on the boxes below to read more about each examination.
+All our admissions exam papers are unique to KES; the question papers are set each year by our Heads of English and Mathematics, and we do not provide past papers.

 Interview